Mexico is most definitely the land of beer, tequila, and mezcal. But, in the coastal state of Baja California, it’s all about vino.

 A hot, dry Mediterranean climate characterizes this wine region and, as a result, it’s often compared to California’s Napa Valley and France’s Southern Rhône region.

-Many grape varieties need a balance of warm and cool weather to ripen and Valle benefits from the Pacific Ocean’s cooling influence.
-That is because, like in California’s Central Coast, the Valle de Guadalupe is oriented a bit more east to west than north to south.
+Many grape varieties need a balance of warm and cool weather to ripen, and Valle benefits from the nearby Pacific Ocean’s cooling influence.
+Like California’s Central Coast, the Valle de Guadalupe is oriented more east to west than north to south.
 The result is there is often a snake of mist and fog in the mornings that winds its way through the valleys and offers a buffer from the blazing sun.

 History of Wine In Mexico